 Thanks to everyone who attended and helped organize the 34th National Forum, and a special thanks to our Forum sponsors!
-Read below for highlights from the event, and check back soon for videos from the Forum!
+Read below for highlights from the event.
+Forum videos are available to watch on our YouTube channel.

 This years' Forum, Cultivating Community and Environmental Health: Models for sustainable and organic strategies to protect ecosystems, pollinators and waterways, focused on the adoption of policies to protect human health and the environment, and organic land and building management strategies.
 The Forum, with its broad range of speakers and collaborators, provided an opportunity for grassroots advocates, scientists, and policy makers to share efforts in building local, state and national strategies for strength and growth.

 Friday Afternoon Tour

 The event kicked off with an afternoon tour on Friday, starting at noon, where we explored regional organic food systems, with a guided tour of the USM Food Forest Garden, Broadturn Organic Farm, and a Healthy Living Center in Portland, featuring a rooftop garden and sustainable kitchen.
 Special thanks to the Maine Farm and Sea Cooperative and Saint Josephs College: Pearson Cafe for providing a healthy and organic lunch to attendees.

 Friday Night Event: